 Ensuring that products labeled with the ENERGY STAR deliver on their promise to the consumer is critical to the success of the ENERGY STAR program.
 In response to a finding by the Government Accountability Office that the program was vulnerable to fraud, EPA implemented third-party certification of ENERGY STAR products starting in 2011.
 Third-party certification enhances the value of the program to partners, including retailers, manufacturers, and utilities, ensuring that products are properly tested and reviewed prior to being labeled.
 It also eliminates the competitive advantage associated with cheating and preserves the label’s value in the marketplace.

 Prior to 2011, ENERGY STAR products were self-certified by partners.
 The change from self-certification to third-party certification required an increase in EPA investment in the ENERGY STAR program.
-EPA currently oversees third-party certification and manages certified product lists for more than 50,000 certified product models, including oversight of 25 accreditation bodies, 23 certification bodies, and more than 600 recognized labs.
-EPA also oversees the testing of a sample of products post-market (in 2016, more than 1,800 products were tested) to ensure product performance, as well as an annual audit of labeling of products on shelves at major retailers to maintain program integrity.
+EPA currently oversees third-party certification and manages certified product lists for more than 60,000 certified product models, including oversight of 23 certification bodies and more than 600 recognized labs.
+EPA also oversees the testing of a sample of products post-market (in 2017, more than 1,700 products were tested) to ensure product performance, as well as an annual audit of labeling of products on shelves at major retailers to maintain program integrity.
 Learn more about product certification.

 ENERGY STAR New Homes